Outset

 The Caucasus have a distinctive mountain character because they are not just a range, but a meeting point of routes, peoples, towers, valleys, and high glacial ground.
 That layered setting gives them a richness that can be both culturally magnetic and practically serious.

 Unlike more straightforwardly developed Alpine destinations, the Caucasus often feel more textured and less simplified.
-Infrastructure, route character, weather, altitude, and support rhythm can vary sharply.
-That makes the trip feel less like a clean mountain holiday product and more like movement through a mountain world that still keeps some roughness and unpredictability in play.
+Infrastructure, route character, weather, altitude, and shelter can vary sharply.
+That makes the journey feel less like a clean mountain holiday product and more like movement through a mountain world that still keeps some roughness and unpredictability in play.

 That is a large part of the range’s appeal.
 The Caucasus can feel more storied and more humanly layered than many other mountain destinations, but that richness does not soften the physical questions.
 Exposure, altitude, glacial ground, and shelter distance still matter quickly once the route starts becoming real.